 Preparation (5 minutes):

-- Pour milk and yogurt over it.
+- Pour milk and yogurt over them.

-- Put it in the refrigerator overnight – done.
+- Refrigerate overnight – done.

 Variations that never get boring